Probing Dark Matter Using Precision Measurements of Stellar Accelerations: Simulation Scheme

 To determine whether sufficiently sensitive stellar acceleration measurements are possible, given other sources of Doppler shift ``systematics'' (e.g., stellar companions, planets, stellar noise), we simulate a measurement campaign with synthetic RV time series from a population of stars including all the above effects and a realistic observing schedule.
 We then analyze the time series to try to recover an injected acceleration signal of order few cm/s over a decade.

 An observing schedule is generated for a total measurement campaign of 10 years \cite{SM}.
-The observing schedule is applied to the generation of $N$ time series ($10^3$ or larger in this Letter), representing $N$ stars in an initial sample (i.e. not including the effects of a target selection program).
-Though the telescope time associated with the observing schedule used in this work exceeds the limits posed by the exposure times calculated in the previous section, we use it to aid understanding confounding effects in the search for the acceleration signal.
+The observing schedule is applied to the generation of $N$ time series ($10^3$ or larger in this Letter), representing $N$ candidate stars in an initial sample.
+Though the telescope time associated with the observing schedule used in this work exceeds the limits posed by the exposure times calculated in the previous section for a single telescope, we use it to aid understanding confounding effects in the search for the acceleration signal.
+It is important to note that fewer than $N$ stars will actually be followed in a real campaign because many stars will be poor targets for detecting an acceleration signal (due to reasons discussed below).
+The full campaign would then consist of a target selection phase (where one prunes the list of candidate targets) lasting a few years followed by a $\sim$decade observations devoted exclusively to measuring the acceleration signal.

 Each star in the simulation is assigned a number of stellar companions and planets.
 The multiplicity and orbital parameters of these orbiting bodies are determined using known statistical distributions \cite{SM}.
 The total RV for a given primary star is: